-Super League is on the leading edge of the rapidly accelerating Esports industry.
-Esports has become an established and vital part of the entertainment landscape.
+We believe Super League is on the leading edge of the rapidly accelerating esports industry, which has become an established and vital part of the entertainment landscape.
 At the professional level, thousands of professional players on hundreds of teams compete in dozens of high stakes competitions that draw significant audiences, both in person and online.
 In addition, the value of brand sponsorships, media rights and prize money continue to rise, as are professional team valuations and the purchase price for securing franchises in professional leagues.